japinol7/snake/README.md

 	optional arguments:
 	  -h, --help    show this help message and exit
-	  -f, 		--fullscreen
-	                start the game in full screen mode.
 	  -g QTY,	--cells-width-qty QTY
 	                cells qty for the width of the screen.
 	                Cells qty for the height of the screen is calculated automatically